 Choosing the design, pattern, color, and material is the fun part of building a patio in your backyard.
 Now you're down to the important construction details, including the paver patio foundation.
 You need a sturdy base for your patio pavers to keep the patio stable and long-lasting.
 Knowing how deep to dig and what type of sand and gravel to use as the foundation is essential for building a beautiful and functional patio that lasts through all your backyard parties and family dinners outdoors.

 Video of the Day

-You will need to put 1-2 inches of setting sand on top of your gravel to help compact it further and secure it to the soil.
+You will need to put 1 to 2 inches of paver sand on top of your gravel to help compact it further and secure it to the soil.
 Fill in any low spots in your gravel with additional sand and repeat until your site is level, with a slight drop for drainage.
-Do not step on, compact or wet the sand after you have finished "screeding"—the term used for compacting and leveling your soil.
+Don't step on, compact, or wet the sand after you have finished "screeding"—the term used for compacting and leveling your soil.
 Your site is now prepared and ready for your pavers.

 Planning for Edge Restraints

 Another part of paver patio planning is deciding on the edge restraints.
 The edging material helps keep the pavers in place to keep them from shifting over time.
 You can purchase your restraints from most gardening centers.
 They're normally a black polymer or plastic.

 Secure the restraints along the edge of your pavers and stake them about every 16 inches.
 Driving the spikes into your prepared base below your pavers at different angles will improve the holding power of the restraint to the earth.
 Having the proper depth for your base will hold your restraints and stakes securely against your pavers.